Python Operators – All types with examples.

 Assignment Operators – Update or Initialize the content of a variable.

 With assignment operators, you can set the value of a variable.
 Works on two (left and right) operands.
-The left side is a variable, the right side could be, expression, a constant, or another variable.
+The left side is a variable, and the right side could be an expression, a constant, or another variable.
 Following is the list of all assignment operators in Python.

 Assignment Operators | Description | Python Example | Output |